Channel

 is aProtobuf

-type;The return value is a bool indicating whether registration was successful;
+type;The return value is a bool indicating whether the registration was successful;

 aimrt_py.Publish(publisher, msg, ctx | serialization_type)